Day 1: Arrival in Belize City

 Day 9: Crooked Tree

 The Crooked Tree Wildlife Sanctuary is a superb area of marshes, lagoons, and pine and hardwood forests.
 It has an extensive complex of shallow lagoons streams, rivers and marshes, linked to the Belize River via Black and Mexico Creeks.
-The aquatic and riverine habitats are a highlight of our visit; we could encounter tiger-herons, Agami and Boat-billed Herons, Snail Kite, Black-collared Hawk, Great and Common Black-Hawks, Muscovy Duck, Sungrebe and American Pygmy Kingfisher.
+The aquatic and riverine habitats are a highlight of our visit; we could encounter Bare-throated Tiger-Herons, Agami and Boat-billed Herons, Snail Kite, Black-collared Hawk, Great and Common Black-Hawks, Muscovy Duck, Sungrebe and American Pygmy Kingfisher.
 There are nesting Jabirus on Western Lagoon, which we will make a special effort to locate.
 Our boat trips could turn up potoos and pauraques as well as lots of other interesting wildlife including crocodiles, turtles and fish-eating bats.
-During our stay, we visit the pine savanna, with its strong Yucatán assortment of birds — Yucatán Woodpecker, Yucatan Parrot, Yucatán Flycatcher and Yucatán Jay.
+During our stay, we visit the pine savanna, with its strong Yucatán assortment of birds — Yucatán Woodpecker, Yellow-lored Parrot, Yucatán Flycatcher and Yucatán Jay.
 Aplomado Falcons cruise the grasslands, and Grace’s Warblers grace the pines.
 The short tropical and second-growth forest support Golden-fronted Woodpeckers, Squirrel Cuckoos, Gray Hawks, Laughing Falcons, and an array of orioles, saltators, flycatchers and seedeaters.
 Night at Bird’s Eye View Lodge.

 Day 10: Departure